What is Spectrometer?

 Absorption and Emission Spectra

-When a beam of electromagnetic radiation is passed through a chemical sample, a part of the radiation may absorb by the sample.
+When a beam of electromagnetic radiation is passed through a chemical sample, a part of the radiation may be absorbed by the sample.
 Electromagnetic energy is transferred to the atoms or molecules present in the samples.
 Therefore, the particles are promoted from lower to higher energy states or exited states.

 There are two common ways in which the interaction is observed,

-Absorption spectroscopy is a spectroscopic technique that measures the absorption of radiation due to its interaction with a sample.
+Absorption spectroscopy in chemistry or physics is a spectroscopic technique that measures the absorption of radiation due to its interaction with a sample.

 The study of the frequency or wavelength of absorbed radiation provides absorption spectra of the analyzing sample.
 Such spectra may be due to atomic or molecular absorption.
 It is dependent upon the physical states of matter, the environment of absorbing species, and other related factors.